vic4key/Cryptocurrency-predicting-RNN-Model---Deep-Learning/README.md

 ## Data Have been Downloaded Using Web Scrapping
 ### Includes: Cleaning and PreProcessing of Time Series Data
 ## This is a Recurrent Neural Network(Best use of Time Series Data)
-#### I have Used the Last 60 Minutes of Time Series Data for Making the Prediction for Future 3 Minutes
+#### I have Used the Last 60 Minutes of Time Series Data for Making the Prediction for Future 3 Minutes.